Apply for or renew a zoo licence

 How to apply

-You can apply online for a zoo licence.
+You can apply for a zoo licence online (below).

-Inspections are carried out by a state vet throughout the duration of the licence.
+Inspections will be carried out by a state vet throughout the duration of the licence.

 Pay the fee